rafaelalmeida12/Backend-test/README.md

 ##### Unit Tests

-> To run the tests into your local machine comment the host: mariadb into config/database.yml or just execute in container
+> To run the tests into your local machine comment the host: mariadb into config/database.yml and uncomment the port:3306 or just execute in container

 Running unit tests